multani/z3c.testsetup/README.txt

 Usage
 -----

-See `README.txt` in the src/z3c/testsetup directory for API documentation.
+See `README.txt` and the other .txt files in the src/z3c/testsetup directory for API documentation.